Key Takeaways

 This can happen very fast, with many crystal meth users becoming surprised by how quickly they find themselves addicted to the drug.

 The severity of a meth addiction will vary from person to person, depending on factors such as genetic predisposition, environmental influences, and the frequency and duration of use.
 However, it’s generally considered one of the most difficult addictions to break.
+Severe methamphetamine addiction and overdose can result in death due to complications such as cardiovascular events or brain damage.

 Symptoms of Meth Addiction